awesomelemonade/Battlecode2019/README.md

 Scrimming against other teams, someone came up with the idea of creating a lattice of units.
 Originally, a "lattice" was simply surrounding a pilgrim with 4 prophets on the subcardinal directions.
 The pilgrim is then still able to move about and deposit the resource it mined to churches and castles.

-The primary purpose of this lattice is to claim territory, and still allow other units to freely traverse wherever they want.
+However, because units can jump over other units this year (most units have movement range to be r^2 <= 4), people quickly realized they could simply build a lattice everywhere and not just near pilgrims.
+We quickly deducted that the primary purpose of this lattice is to claim territory, and still allow other units to freely traverse wherever they want.
 Because units can move diagonally, one can create a checkerboard pattern:

 [Insert Image]

-People started referring this as the
+People started referring this as the "Sparse Lattice"

-Because units can jump over other units this year (most units have move range to be r^2 = 4), a lattice

 Why prophets?
 Prophets have the highest attack range

 checkerboard pattern

 [Insert image]

 Sparse vs Dense

 Distributing the lattice

+Our goal is to expand our lattices from all churches and castles, as those are the locations that need to be protected.
+However, because not all church and castle locations are equal, if one were to always build a prophet if they had enough resources, the lattice can grow unevenly.
+Therefore, we wanted some sort of counter for each location keeping track how big the lattice is so far, and only grow if the lattice is smaller or equal to all the other lattices.
+[TODO]

 ### Seeding/Qualifiers